 • Organization of an annual job fair.

-• The University, aiming at the better utilization of its personnel and its facilities, and in order to further its achievements, seeks to co-operate at the educational and research level with other Higher Education Institutions and businesses from Cyprus and abroad.
+The University, aiming at the better utilization of its personnel and its facilities, and in order to further its achievements, seeks to co-operate at an educational and research level with other Higher Education institutions and businesses in Cyprus and abroad.

 Philips University programs are highly appreciated by employers and professional bodies.
-The University offers specialized short courses for industry “in house” courses to individual organisation and consulting services.
+The University offers specialized short courses for industry, “in house” courses to individual organisations and consulting services.
 A number of the University’s programs have been accredited by prominent professional bodies in the form of professional examinations, exemptions and requirements for membership.
 Philips University has links with the following bodies:

 • The Institute of Chartered Accountants in England and Wales (ICAEW), U.K.